-John Prine – Sam Stone
+John Prine – Far From Me

 The Black Hole in a Purple Heart: A Devastating, Unflinching Folk Ballad That Gave Voice to the Vietnam Veteran’s Invisible Trauma.
 The year is 1971.
 American music is caught between…